splouchy/hiworld/README.md

 # hiworld
-Hellow world by other words
+Hello world by other words